Technical

 Mike McGinty

-A seasoned soccer mind with ties to North Carolina and experience coaching at the international level, Mike McGinty is entering his second season as an assistant coach on head coach John Bradford’s staff at North Carolina FC.
+A seasoned soccer mind with ties to North Carolina and experience coaching at the international level, Mike McGinty is entering his third season as an assistant coach on head coach John Bradford’s staff at North Carolina FC.

 McGinty, a Wake Forest alumnus (1994), most recently served as goalkeeping coach for the U.S. U-17 National Team and also worked for the U-20 and Paralympic National Teams from 2018-19.

 Previously, McGinty spent eight seasons as a collegiate head coach at Saint Louis University, where he compiled an 81-56-14 record from 2010-17.
 During his tenure with the Billikens, McGinty was a three-time winner of the Atlantic 10 Conference Coach of the Year award and took SLU to the NCAA Tournament twice (2012, ‘14), also winning the A-10 Tournament championship in 2012.
-One of McGinty’s most productive players at SLU was current NCFC forward Robbie Kristo, who led the Billiekns in scoring from 2011-14.
+One of McGinty’s most productive players at SLU was former NCFC forward Robbie Kristo, who led the Billiekns in scoring from 2011-14.

 After starring at Wake Forest from 1991-94, the former All-ACC goalkeeper embarked on an eight-year professional career that included stints with the Greensboro Dynamo (1995-96), Richmond Kickers (1997-01) and D.C.
 United (2002).